-Possibly some of you here today are attending a trade practice conference for the first time.
-I believe, therefore, it will be helpful at the outset if I explain briefly the procedure which will be followed.
+It is probable that some of you here today are attending a trade practice conference for the first time.
+I believe, therefore, it would be helpful for me to explain briefly the nature, scope, and procedure of this activity of the Commission, which has been found to be so helpful to industry generally.